Eczema

 Psoriasis

-An inflammatory skin disease characterized by dry pink scaling
+An inflammatory skin disease characterized by dry pink scaling round patches.

 Support: Be a part of ISDI’s pen-pal list.